-Field Name Description Band The band you are configuring: 2.4 GHz or 5 GHz.
-Channel Select the Wi-Fi channel you want to use.
+Field Name Description Channel Select the Wi-Fi channel you want to use.
 The current channel number displays to the right of the field.
 For the 5GHz band, options are Auto and 36 through 157 .
 For the 2.4GHz band, options are Auto and 1 - 7 .
 The default is Auto .
 All devices in your wireless network must use the same channel in order to work correctly.

-Field Name Description Auto Channel Timer (min) Enter the frequency (in minutes) at which the gateway scans channels for interference.
+Auto Channel Timer (min) Enter the frequency (in minutes) at which the gateway scans channels for interference.
 If a threshold of inference is detected, a new channel will be selected automatically.
-Options are 0 - 65535 minutes.
+Options are $0 - 65535$ minutes.
 The default is 15 minutes.
-802.11n/EWC Select whether to enable this standard.
-Options are Auto and Disabled .
-The default is Auto .
-For detailed information about this standard, refer to IEEE 802.11n Draft 2.0.
+MIMO-OFDM This option is set to On and cannot be changed.
 Bandwidth Select the operating bandwidth.
-Options are 20 MHz , 40 MHz , and, for the 5GHz band, 80 MHz .
-The default is 40MHz .
+Options are 20 MHz , 40 MHz , and, for the 5 GHz band, 80 MHz .
+The default is 20MHz .
 The current bandwidth setting displays to the right of the field.
-Control Sideband This option is set to Lower and cannot be changed.
-802.11n rate Select the desired physical transmission rate.
-The rate of data transmission should be set depending on the speed of your wireless network.
-You can select from a range of transmission speeds (1 - 15), select Use 54g Rate , or select Auto to have the gateway automatically use the fastest possible data rate and enable the Auto-Fallback feature.
+Control Sideband This option is not available.
+The value is set by the system and cannot be changed.
+802.11n Rate Select the desired physical transmission rate.
+This option is set to Auto (the Auto-Fallback feature is enabled) and cannot be changed.
+This enables the Auto-Fallback feature which allows the gateway to automatically use the fastest possible data rate.
 Auto-Fallback will negotiate the best possible connection speed between the gateway and a wireless client.
-The default is Auto .
-802.11n protection Select whether to enable 802.11n and legacy clients to both work effectively on the network.
+802.11n Protection Select whether to enable 802.11n and legacy clients to both work effectively on the network.
 Options are: Auto: Provides maximum security but produces a noticeable impact on throughput.
 With this option, RTS/CTS behavior permits legacy clients to become aware of 802.11n transmit times, but decreases overall throughput.
 This is the default.
 Off: Provides better throughput.

-Support 802.11n client only Select whether to restrict 802.11b/g clients from accessing the gateway.
+Support MIMO client only Select whether to restrict MIMO clients from accessing the gateway.
 Options are On and Off .
 The default is Off .
 RIFS Advertisement RIFS (Reduced InterFrame Speed) is the time in micro seconds by which the multiple transmissions from a single station is separated.
 This option Improves performance by reducing dead time required between OFDM transmission.
 Options are Auto and Off .
 The default is Auto .
 OBSS Co-Existence Coexistence of Overlapping Basic Service Sets (OBSS) prevents overlapping in the 20 MHz and 40 MHz frequencies.
 Options are: Enable: The gateway automatically reverts to 20 MHz channel bandwidth when another WiFi network within 2 channels of its own channel is detected or when a client device with its 40 MHz Intolerant bit set is detected.
+Disable: The gateway advertises and operates in 40 MHz mode regardless of how other nearby networks are configured.
 This is the default.
-Disable: The gateway advertises and operates in 40 MHz mode regardless of how other nearby networks are configured.
 RX Chain Power Save Select whether power-save mode is enabled.
 Options are Disable and Enable .
 The default is Enable .
 Note: Before setting this parameter, make sure that 802.11n/EWC is set to Auto.
 RX Chain Power Save Quiet Time Enter the number of minutes that will elapse before quiet time begins.
 The default is 10 minutes.
-RX Chain Power Save PPS Enter the throughput threshold (in seconds) for when the router engages power save mode after the quiet time seconds have elapsed.
+RX Chain Power Save PPS Enter the throughput threshold (in seconds) for when the router engages power save mode after the quiet time period has elapsed.
 The default is 10 seconds.
-54g Rate This option is set to 1 Mbps and cannot be changed.
+54g Rate This option is set to 6 Mbps and cannot be changed.